jimcrews/crewsj.github.io/deploy-a-react-app-to-aws.md

 Working with React and AWS, The following sections describe each component of the application at a high level.

 ### Route 53
 Register a new domain or transfering an existing one.
-Route 53 offers a lot of amazing features such as intelligent routing and health checks capabilities.
+Route 53 offers a lot of amazing features such as intelligent routing and health check capabilities.
 It also integrates with other AWS services using Alias records.
 This way, even if the IP addresses of the underlying resources should change, traffic will still be sent to the correct endpoint.
 I'll be using an Alias record to point to my Cloudfront distribution.

 I registered the domain *crewsj.net*